crocodic-studio/cb-model/README.md

 As you can see now we can get the category name by using ```->category()->name``` without any SQL Query or even Database Builder syntax.
 Also you can recursively go down to your relation with NO LIMIT.

 ### 4. How to Casting DB Builder Collection output to CB Model Class?
 You can easily cast your simple database builder collection to cb model class.
-Make sure that the database builder have no any join/relation operation.
-And only support from simple table query

 ```php
 $row = DB::table("books")->where("id",1)->first();